scwissel/garagepi/README.md

 ```

 If rpi-update is not installed, install it with ```sudo apt-get install rpi-update```.

-You probably have your Raspberry Pi connected to a monitor.
-Ultimately, you need to go headless and to do that you need to keep the Raspberry Pi connected to your network.
-Setting up WiFi makes this easier, so the only connection needed is power.

-To access your Raspberry Pi on the network via secure shell (ssh), you'll need to get the IP address.
-You can use the ```ifconfig``` command to list the network interfaces, which will include the IP address as ```inet addr```.
-Knowing the IP address, you can now use PuTTY or a secure shell client from another machine to access the Raspberry Pi.

-The default login for Raspbian is ```pi/raspberry```, as documented on the [Raspbian site](https://www.raspberrypi.org/documentation/linux/usage/users.md).
-Changing the password is probably a good idea, since this device will be controlling your garage door.

 ###Setup WiFi
 This is probably one of the first things you'll want to do so you can SSH into the Pi.
 Plug in the wireless USB adapter to get started.
 Instructions can be found [here](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md), but here's the gist of it.